LoRAS: An oversampling approach for imbalanced datasets: Case studies

-For the oversampling algorithms, for a given dataset, we chose the same neighbourhood size for every oversampling model.
-If there were less than 100 data points in the minortiy class the neighbourhood size was chosen to be 5.
-Otherwise we chose a neighbourhood size of 30.
-Given a large number of datasets we are analyzing, we did not customize this for every dataset and rather chose to stick to the above mentioned general rule.
-For LoRAS oversampling however, we performed a preliminary study to find out customized parameter values for every dataset, since the LoRAS algorithm is highly parametrized in nature.
-We tried several combinations of parameters $\var{N\textsubscript{aff}}$, $\var{embedding}$ and $\var{perplexity}$ employing random grid search.
+However, considering the philosophy of LoRAS and a comparatively large number of parameters it use, we take liberty to tune the other parameters for LoRAS, since the other parameters are the key to a proper approximation or modelling of the minority class data manifold, which we argue to be the key factor behind the success of LoRAS.

 For LoRAS oversampling every dataset we use an unique value for $\var{N\textsubscript{aff}}$ as presented in Table \ref{paraset}.
-For indivial ML models we use different settings for the LoRAS parameters $\var{embedding}$ and $\var{perplexity}$ which we mention explicitly in our supplementary materials while presenting the results for each ML model for each dataset.
+For individual ML models we use different settings for the LoRAS parameters $\var{embedding}$ and $\var{perplexity}$ which we mention explicitly in our supplementary materials while presenting the results for each ML model for each dataset.
 To ensure fairness of comparison, we oversampled such that the total number of augmented samples generated from the minority class was as close as possible to the number of samples in the majority class as allowed by each oversampling algorithm.
 Speaking of other parameters of the LoRAS algorithm, for $\var{L\textsubscript{\textsigma}}$, we chose a list consisting of a constant value of $.005$ for each dataset and for the parameter $\var{N\textsubscript{gen}}$ we chose the value as: $\frac{|C_{\text{maj}}|-|C_{\text{min}}|}{|C_{\text{min}}|}$.
 We provide a detailed list of parameter settings used by us for the oversampling algorithms in Table \ref{paraset}